Why Some Inflatable Paddle Boards Feel Unstable

 This guide explains:

-By the end, you’ll know exactly what separates a throwaway board from a long-term investment.
+By the end, you’ll know exactly what separates a short-term inflatable from a long-term investment.

 The Big Myth: “All Inflatable Paddle Boards Are Basically the Same”